avivbiton/BlizzardApiReader/README.md

 Don't be afraid to try and contribute and make mistakes, then we can learn and improve together.
 This project is also a learning process for me, please tell me if I am doing anything wrong.

+# WARNING
+This project is still under heavy development, it will often change drastically and therefore not recommended for production environments yet.
+If you are using this in production, you may only want to update this library after a major version.

 # Setup
 1) Fork this repo and then clone it.
 2) Compile it and put the compiled DLL inside your project.